GOP-led Senate panel advances Barrett as Democrats boycott

 “This is a groundbreaking, historic moment,” said Sen. Lindsey Graham, R-S.C., the committee chairman.
 “We did it.”

-Barrett, an appellate court judge from Indiana, appeared for three days before the Judiciary panel last week, batting back Democrats’ questions.
+Barrett, an appellate court judge from Indiana, appeared for three days before the committee last week, batting back Democrats’ questions.
 She was asked about her approach to legal questions surrounding abortion access, gay marriage and the nation’s tradition of a peaceful transfer of presidential power.

-Trump has said he wants a judge seated in time to hear any potential disputes arising from the Nov.
-3 election, and Barrett declined to say if she would recuse herself from such cases.
+Trump has said he wants a judge seated in time to hear any potential disputes arising from the upcoming election.
+Barrett declined to say whether she would withdraw from participating in such cases.

 Sen. Ted Cruz, R-Texas, said the court fight will be perhaps the “single most important accomplishment” of Trump’s presidency.